 It is important that the examiner is aware of not just addressing students that have not spoken out voluntarily or joined in the discussion, but that he/she also addresses the more active students directly.
 The latter can have the “tactic” of being very forward at the beginning, potentially to avoid having to answer questions in areas that are not their areas of strength.

 As mentioned above, making an overall assessment of a written assignment and a subsequent oral exam performance is not simple.
-There is no unequivocal quantitative answer as to how you should weight the written performance in comparison to the oral.
-The reason – stipulated in the exam order regulation – is that grading in this type of exam should be based on a comprehensive assessment of a comprehensive performance, rather than any set criteria regarding the written and oral element respectively being included in the final mark with fixed weighting or percentages.
+There is no unequivocal quantitative answer as to how you should weigh the written performance in comparison to the oral.
+The reason – stipulated in the exam order regulation – is that grading in this type of exam should be based on a comprehensive assessment of comprehensive performance, rather than any set criteria regarding the written and oral elements respectively being included in the final mark with fixed weighting or percentages.
 The written product is not given a separate mark, but it cannot avoid determining the level of the oral exam, since the student workload in preparing the written project is much greater than for the oral exam.
-It must be noted that the examiners preparation of the exam is crucial for the quality of the examination and assessment.
-By carefully reading students’ written product and by preparing exam questions and themes, the examiner can gain a sense of how the exam will develop in advance.
-From a purely practical perspective it can also be an advantage if the external examiner and the examiner each have a form for taking notes about each student during the exam.
+It must be noted that the examiner’s preparation for the exam is crucial for the quality of the examination and assessment.
+By carefully reading students’ written products and by preparing exam questions and themes, the examiner can gain a sense of how the exam will develop in advance.
+From a purely practical perspective, it can also be an advantage if the external examiner and the examiner each have a form for taking notes about each student during the exam.
 Especially when examining larger groups it can be hard to remember who said what.
 Consider using one column per student with the questions asked in the far left column.
-This provides for an easy overview over, which student answered which question and has the added benefit of providing a ‘map’ of individual student answering frequency.
+This provides for an easy overview over, which student answered which question and has the added benefit of providing a ‘map’ of an individual student’s answering frequency.